apache/gravitino/docs/hadoop-catalog.md

 ### Fileset capabilities

-- The Hadoop catalog supports creating, updating, and deleting filesets.
+- The Hadoop catalog supports creating, updating, deleting, and listing filesets.

 ### Fileset properties

 No.

+### Fileset operations

+Refer to [Fileset operations](./manage-fileset-metadata-using-gravitino.md#fileset-operations) for more details.